rwightman/kidschat/README.md

 - Optional cloud escalation to Claude, OpenAI, or Gemini when API keys are configured
 - Browser-rendered talking-head avatar with HeadTTS + TalkingHead
 - Local/server fallback TTS with Piper or macOS `say`
+- Still-photo camera capture for asking a vision-capable local model about an image
 - Tool calling for:
   - image search
   - sound search/playback